 There is no way to avoid chemicals and toxins completely.
 It’s just a part of living in this world.
 They are in our food, the air we breathe, the water we drink, our cleaning products, our beauty products, building supplies, mattresses, medications we take, and the list could go on and on.

-Often times the invader in our system is a virus, bacteria or parasite—even the common flu.
+Often the invader in our system is a virus, bacteria, or parasite—even the common flu.
 Invaders such as these along with chemicals in our environment suppress our immune systems and prohibit normal body function.
-The best answer is to first acknowledge the issue and then do some routine evaluation of our homes, diet and products we use.
+The best answer is to first acknowledge the issue and then do some routine evaluation of our homes, diet, and products we use.

-In light of all this, we may still get run down, stressed, general aches and pains, headaches etc. Some of this is due to our everyday lifestyles; but sometimes this may come from a cleanse or medical treatment.
+Considering all this, we may still get run down, stressed, general aches and pains, headaches, etc. Some of this is because of our everyday lifestyles; but sometimes this may come from a cleanse or medical treatment.
 The treatments have affected the chemistry in your system, and your body has begun to slough off the junk.
 When that junk gets into your bloodstream, you don’t feel very good.
-It may be a headache, possible nausea or even flu like symptoms.
+It may be a headache, nausea or even flu-like symptoms.
 For some, detoxing may even come in the form of a rash or visible reaction on the skin.

-Let’s be honest, your body can be like a “clogged toilet.”
+Let’s be honest; your body can be like a “clogged toilet.”
 Our job is to make sure that we can “flush” out whatever is in there making you feel…well…crappy.
-This can come from the common flu, environmental toxins, biofilms, Lyme disease, and so much more.
+This can come from the common flu, environmental toxins, biofilm, Lyme disease, and so much more.
 Any time you are feeling fatigued, run down, or ill, ginger baths can help you through the healing crisis.

 Helping in the Detox Process

 There are five major detox pathways: the liver, kidneys, lungs, colon, and skin.
-First thing to remember when anticipating possible detox reactions is to make sure to drink plenty of water and keep an eye on elimination.
+The first thing to remember when expecting detox reactions is to drink plenty of water and monitor elimination.
 An important part of the process is healthy bowel function to eliminate toxic build-up.
 However, the biggest organ on your body for detox is the skin.